-- You may need to rearrange large items (sheets, blankets, tablecloths) during a cycle to reduce balling or rolling up. - Reduce wrinkling of permanent press and synthetics by drying smaller loads and removing items from the dryer as soon as tumbling stops. - For better tumbling action when drying only a few small items, add one or two lintfree towels.
+- Reduce wrinkling of permanent press and synthetics by drying smaller loads and removing items from the dryer as soon as tumbling stops. - For better tumbling action when drying only a few small items, add one or two lint-free towels.
 This also prevents small, lightweight items from blocking airflow.